Isaac Abbey Jr.

-Isaac Abbey and Darla (Potts) Abbey had three children:
+Isaac Abbey Jr. and Anne "Anna" (Carter) Abbey had three children:

-3. Dorcas Potts Abbey: Born 1773, probably in Windham Co., Colony of Connecticut; Died after 1830 in Haldimand Twp., Northumberland Co., Newcastle District, Canada.
-Married 1803 in Northumberland Co., Newcastle District, Upper Canada, to Oliver Nathan Bradley: Born about 1784/1785 Haldimand Twp., Northumberland Co., Ontario, Canada; Died 1821 in Haldimand Twp., Northumberland Co., Newcastle District, Canada (about age 36).
+3. Dorcas Abbey: Born 1773, possibly in the Province of New York; Died after 1830 in Haldimand Twp., Northumberland Co., Newcastle District, Upper Canada.
+Married 1803 in Northumberland Co., Newcastle District, Upper Canada, to Oliver Nathan Bradley: Born about 1784/1785 in Haldimand Twp., Northumberland Co., Upper Canada; Died 1821 in Haldimand Twp., Northumberland Co., Newcastle District, Upper Canada (about age 36).

 TIMELINE